 - 21.1.
 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about any child or children within the school.
 The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies. - 21.2.
 At Chadsgrove, records relating to actual or alleged abuse are stored electronically on CPOMS.
 These records are separate from the normal pupil or staff records.
 The records are stored securely, with access confined to specific staff via two-factor authentication.
 CPOMS maintains a complete record of who has accessed an individual's file and when this occurred. - 21.3.
 Any member of staff receiving a disclosure of abuse from a young person, or noticing signs or symptoms of possible abuse, completes an on-line incident form (via CPOMS), as soon as possible and certainly before the end of the working day, noting exactly what was said, using the young person's own words as far as possible.
 CPOMS will automatically time and date the incident as well as the name of the member of staff submitting it. - 21.4.
-All concerns, discussions and decisions made, and the reasons for those decisions, are recorded on CPOMS. - 21.5.
-Records held on CPOMS include: - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - 21.6.
-If in doubt about recording requirements, staff are expected to discuss this with the Designated Safeguarding Lead (or deputy). - 21.7.
+External agency staff, who do not have access to CPOMS, are provided with a Form 1 as part of their induction.
+They are asked to complete this, if they have a safeguarding concern, and pass it to the Designated Safeguarding lead prior to leaving the premises. - 21.5.
+All concerns, discussions and decisions made, and the reasons for those decisions, are recorded on CPOMS. - 21.6.
+Records held on CPOMS include: - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - 21.7.
+If in doubt about recording requirements, staff are expected to discuss this with the Designated Safeguarding Lead (or deputy). - 21.8.
 All records of a safeguarding nature are forwarded, via CPOMS, to the DSL.
-The DSL is also verbally informed that they will be receiving an alert. - 21.8.
+The DSL is also verbally informed that they will be receiving an alert. - 21.9.
 Child protection records are reviewed regularly to check whether any action or updating is needed.
 This includes monitoring patterns of complaints or concerns about any individuals and ensuring these are acted upon.
 Each record on CPOMS has a chronology of significant events.
-The Designated Safeguarding Lead and her deputy meet weekly to discuss any safeguarding or child protection concerns. - 21.9.
+The Designated Safeguarding Lead and her deputy meet weekly to discuss any safeguarding or child protection concerns. - 21.10.
 All 'physical' records of a child protection nature (for example, those received from social care) are passed to the DSL.
 These may include case conference or core group minutes; child protection plans and written records of any concerns.
-Once received, they are scanned and added to CPOMS before being securely disposed of. - 21.10.
-Any referrals made to other agencies, including referrals to Social Care, are stored in the child's file on CPOMS.
+Once received, they are scanned and added to CPOMS before being securely disposed of.

 - 21.11.
+Any referrals made to other agencies, including referrals to Social Care, are stored in the child's file on CPOMS. - 21.12.
 The DSL may copy child protection records generated by the school prior to transfer and retain for as long as is necessary (normally D.O.B. + 25 years), where there is justification for believing that the records may be required as evidence of the school's involvement with the child for statutory purposes (e.g. court cases or serious case reviews).
-When the records are no longer required, they will be securely disposed of. - 21.12.
-A record of any allegations (proven) made against staff is kept in a confidential file by the Headteacher (CPOMS Staff Safe). - 21.13.
+When the records are no longer required, they will be securely disposed of. - 21.13.
+A record of any allegations (proven) made against staff is kept in a confidential file by the Headteacher (CPOMS Staff Safe). - 21.14.
 The school holds records in line with Chadsgrove's records retention schedule.